About The Faculty

 What is the Faculty?

-The Faculty of Intensive Care Medicine was founded in 2010 and has well over 3,000 members, making it the largest organisation of critical care medical professionals in the UK.
-The Faculty is the professional and statutory body for the specialty of intensive care medicine and the doctors who lead critical care services and Advanced Critical Care Practitioners.
+The Faculty of Intensive Care Medicine was founded in 2010 and has well over 3,500 members, making it the largest organisation of critical care medical professionals in the UK.
+The Faculty is the professional and statutory body for the specialty of intensive care medicine, the doctors who lead critical care services and Advanced Critical Care Practitioners.

-What does the Faculty do?
+How does the Faculty work?